philzook58/philzook58.github.io/_drafts/2021-03-05-gettin-bappin.md

 Useful flags

+## Bap Project Directory Structure

+It may be the case that the easiest thing to do sometimes is some source code spelunking.

+- plugins
+- src
+- lib

+Github search
+odoc

 ### Bap Plugins
 > And this is the whole idea of BAP as a framework instead of a library.
 There are extension points, which enable you to extend bap without having to worry about how to create a project, how to properly find the file, how to specify the architecture and other parameters.
 You just register a pass that takes a ready project and focus on your analysis instead of writing all this boilerplate.
 E.g., in the example above it is rightful to assume that you want to get the project before starting enqueing jobs, so you can register a pass that will be called once the project is ready and if the pass is selected,